-General relativity is a ghost-free theory, that preserves unitarity, thus without ghosts and tachyons.
-Ghosts that arise in modified theories of general relativity are however distinct from those that emerge in the quantisation of non-abelian gauge theories (Faddeev-Popov ghosts)~\citep{Faddeev1967}.
-The latter are introduced in quantum field theory as `ingredients' of a path integral formalism to absorb unphysical degrees of freedom, not describing of course physical particles and being associated this way only with internal lines in Feynman diagrams.
-In the former, in turn, ghosts are inevitable when higher-order derivative terms are introduced into the theory and appear in the spectrum except in the context of a perturbative approximation~\citep{Simon1991,Donoghue1994}.
+General relativity is a ghost-free theory, that preserves unitarity.
+Ghosts arising in modified theories of general relativity are distinct from those emerging in the quantisation of non-abelian gauge theories (Faddeev-Popov ghosts)~\citep{Faddeev1967}.
+The latter are introduced in quantum field theories as `ingredients' of a path integral formalism to absorb unphysical degrees of freedom and are associated this way only with internal Feynman diagram lines.
+In the former, in turn, the appearance of ghosts is inevitable when higher-order derivative terms are introduced into the theory, except in the context of a perturbative approximation~\citep{Simon1991,Donoghue1994}.

-Assuming that the space where we live is the 4-dimensional Minkowski space-time with the $SU_c(3) \times SU_L(2) \times U(1) \times SU_f(3)$ gauge-group structure built in from the outset, $\phi(x)$ may represent the Higgs field triplet, $\Phi(1,2)$ (the standard Higgs), $\Phi(3,2)$ (the mixed family Higgs), and $\Phi(3,1)$ (the purely family Higgs) in the origin of mass terms~\citep{Hwang2014}.
-And because they are `related' to each other, they can interact attractively to lower energy, to overcome the curse of the single complex scalar field~\citep{Hwang2015}.